herry13/smartfrog-lang/haskell/ReadMe.md

 hsf requires some additional Haskell modules to build.
 These can be installed with cabal:

-	cabal install MissingH
+	cabal install Parsec (depending on the Haskell version) cabal install MissingH
 	cabal install Safe

+There are multiple Build directories for the different versions of Haskell (eg. 7.6 and 7.8).
+The default Makefile build target currently uses version 7.6.

+The files in the Build directories have the "platform" appended to the names to support builds on multiple platforms.
+Eg. "hsf-Linux-x86_64.hs".
+The file "hsf" is linked to the binary for the current platform.

+The default target builds on the current platform.
+The "remote" target can do a build on a remote machine (and retrieve the result).

 Paul Anderson
 <dcspaul@ed.ac.uk>